 Governors Island is located in the New York Harbor across from Brooklyn.
 From the island you have incredible views of the city along with an amazing view of the Statue of Liberty.

 There are also Citibike stations on the island if you prefer to get around by bicycle, but the island is totally walkable.

-This spot is perfect for a peaceful getaway, but keep in mind that it is only open between early May and the end of October, see our full guide to what to do on Governor’s Island to help you plan your visit.
+This spot is perfect for a peaceful getaway, see our full guide to what to do on Governor’s Island to help you plan your visit.